Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-Interestingly, Frontiers performed somewhat better in the real warehouse than in the simulated warehouse or house of similar dimensions, likely because long aisles are more forgiving for its greedy strategy.
-Conversely, AIMAPP performed slightly less efficiently in the real warehouse than in simulation, as LiDAR detection errors occasionally caused it to attempt reaching unreachable goals, introducing inefficiencies in motion planning.

-Exploration in the parking lot can be found in appendix~\ref{app:explo_paths}.
-While this environment is dynamic, we did not experiment with the obstacle avoidance performance of the motion planning, as it is not part of the model.
-When a change occurred in the environment (namely, a car moving around), the robot's motion was paused.
+Frontiers performed comparatively better in the real warehouse than in the simulated house of similar dimensions, likely because long aisles are more forgiving for its greedy strategy.
+Conversely, AIMAPP performed slightly less efficiently in the real warehouse than in simulation, as LiDAR detection errors occasionally caused it to attempt reaching unreachable goals (behind an aisle), introducing inefficiencies in motion planning.
+Exploration results for the parking lot and bedroom are provided in Appendix~\ref{app:explo_paths}.
+In the parking, navigation was paused whenever a car moved through the space; we did not evaluate the obstacle avoidance performance of the motion planner, as it is not part of the proposed model.